A one-stop smart home shop for seniors

 Clients also get a HoneyCo Ambassador, or someone who assists them in essentially doing whatever it is they want to do, even in person.

-There's other movement around smart home tech for seniors.
-Netherlands-based GreenPeak Technologies has an application that uses an algorithm that learns and can recognize patterns.
-When a pattern breaks, it can notify family members.
-Lively offers a smartwatch that delivers things like medication reminders, a smarthome hub and sensors for spots like a pillbox or refrigerator.

 For now, HoneyCo is just in Nashville.
-Watson can't say how many clients they have but says they're growing.
-They've also started pilot programs with two care companies.
-Long term, Watson wants to see current housing -- multigenerational single family homes -- turned into a supported network of infrastructure and technology that lets people stay where they want.
+Watson can't say how many clients it has but says it's growing.
+It's also started pilot programs with two care companies.
+In the long term, Watson wants to see current housing -- multigenerational single-family homes -- turned into a supported network of infrastructure and technology that lets people stay where they want.

-Until then, Love is glad to have found a way to keep Dean happy, safe and in her home of the last 37 years.

 "I had promised her years ago that she could stay here forever," Love said, "I told her 'I want you to have peace and to be able to stay at home, but I also need peace too.'"